 By Ekta Chanana Last Updated:

 There is no denying the fact that yesteryears superstar, Dharmendra's love story with Dream Girl, Hema Malini proves that all is fair in love and war!
-And he was simply in love with the most gorgeous women in India of that time.
-While Dharmendra, the angry young man of the Indian film industry, is often gets praised for his efforts of wooing and marrying his ladylove, Hema Malini, not many know about the pain his first wife and family had gone through.
+And he was simply in love with the most gorgeous woman in India of that time.
+While Dharmendra often gets praised for his efforts of wooing and marrying his ladylove, Hema Malini, not many know about the pain his first wife, Prakash Kaur and family had gone through.

 Veteran actor, Dharmendra, also known as Dharm Singh Deol, has enjoyed superstardom in his days, thanks to his impeccable acting skills and his angry young man look.
 It was in the '70s when the entire nation was in love with the Dream Girl, Hema Malini's exquisite beauty and Dharmendra also had fallen for her charm.
-However, not many know that Dharmendra was already married to Prakash Singh Kaur and had two children, Sunny Deol and Bobby Deol from his first marriage.
-Scroll down as we introduce you to the first lady in Dharmendra’s life!
+However, not many know that Dharmendra was already married to Prakash Kaur and had four children.
+Scroll down as we introduce you to the first lady in Dharmendra’s life.

 In Picture: Dharmendra with his first wife, Prakash Kaur, and children, Sunny Deol, Bobby Deol, Vijeeta Deol and Ajeeta Deol.